JXtodai/ConditionalUnet_backup/README.md

 ```bash
 ./train_lora.sh
 ```
-trained models are stored under "./model" (currently two output folders, "model" is for the model trained with aggragate size are numerical description while the "model_txt" for text description )
+trained models are stored under "./model"

 4. Run main.ipynb to generate images and stored in "./output"

+## To Do:

+Maybe consider how to use val_data and labels inside to quantitatively evaluate the performance.
+Currently we only rely on huamn eyes to evaluate the performance of generated images.